“X” is for “X-Rated”

 Traps and Tips

 2.)
 Were you equally as likely to contribute to both seasons?
-Often the first round will peter out on its own accord.
+Often, the first round will peter out on its own accord.
 Once the dynamic becomes crystal clear with no idea surviving the group gauntlet, there is little motivation for folks to offer up anything new.
 In the second iteration, while there can be momentary stalls as everyone contemplates what might be missing, the mood tends to quickly become playful and less guarded.
-Every idea, after all, gets written down without judgement.
+Every idea, after all, gets written down without judgment.

 3.)
 Which approach was more likely to result in a fun party?
 This is when the visual representations of the two rounds are worth a thousand words.
 Little survives the carnage of blocking and wimping on the first board, while the second likely displays a delightful array of brilliant and off-kilter ideas (many of which are probably brilliant in their unique off-kilter way too).
 By joyously embracing all ideas, players are now likely to find inspiration for exciting offers that might not have been immediately apparent.

 4.)
-Is there a place for assessment in the second model too?
-On the improv stage when we’re dealing with fictitious characters and journeys there are rarely damaging real world consequences.
+Is there a place for assessment in the second model, too?
+On the improv stage, when we’re dealing with fictitious characters and journeys, there are rarely damaging real-world consequences.
 If we were to actually hold our brainstormed party, there are some parameters that would need to be honored.
-There are probably budgetary limitations, and important interpersonal social contracts to uphold, such as making sure everyone feels welcome and included.
-This exercise doesn’t seek to deny these realities but rather reveals that when critique enters the creative equation too quickly it tends to serve a destructive rather than constructive role.
-Sometimes the most lauded idea is actually a response to an earlier “out of left field” notion.
+There are probably budgetary limitations and important interpersonal social contracts to uphold, such as making sure everyone feels welcome and included.
+This exercise doesn’t seek to deny these realities but rather reveals that when critique enters the creative equation too quickly, it tends to serve a destructive rather than constructive role.
+Sometimes, the most lauded idea is actually a response to an earlier “out of left field” notion.

 In Performance